“An incredible artist… one of the most fascinating I’ve ever come across.” – Alex Noble, BBC Introducing

 After taking a risk signing the first ever British artist to release a Japanese album on a major label, EMI-Universal tested audiences with the debut single “Sunaoninaretara FINAL NIGHT”.
 Without any promotion or radio play Bentley sold over 30,000 copies placing the song in the top 5 of Japan’s International Chart and cemented his stature as an international breakthrough artist.

 Bentley continued his success in Japan with various projects including the 2012 album “UPGRADE 1.0” which saw him collaborate and perform with native artists for the first time including May J. She was enamoured by Ben’s sound and called on him to write and produce for her next album.
 Ben’s work also caught the attention of May J.’s record label AVEX who signed him to their management arm as he became the first ever foreign writer and first ever foreign producer to join Japan’s biggest music company.
 Ironic that it was also the same management label of Ayumi Hamasaki who offered her personal approval of Bentley’s debut at the start of his Japanese career.

-Not content with conquering one country, Bentley began feeding his music to the rest of the world.
-His first English EP “So Much More…” included the title track which was featured in the number 1 selling video-game “SEGA All-stars Racing”.
+His first independent English EP “So Much More…” included the title track which was featured in the number 1 selling video-game “SEGA All-stars Racing”.
 It also featured 1 of 3 songs that received a staggering 1.1million streams in just 5 days after a promotion with the US social network Gaia Online.
-The sequel album “TRANS//LATION 2” made Bentley the 19th most viewed musician on YouTube the week of its release and his adaptation of the theme from “Devil May Cry 4” has accumulated 1.5 million streams.
+The sequel album “TRANS//LATION 2” made Bentley the 19th most viewed musician on YouTube the week of its release and his adaptation of the theme from “Devil May Cry 4” has accumulated 1.7 million streams.